- Embedded Journal vs UFS Journal

 be used on an off-peak time to avoid interfering with other users of the system.

 The journal is integral to Alluxio’s health.
 If the filesystem storing the journal loses availability, no metadata operations can be performed on Alluxio.
 Similarly, if the journal is accidentally deleted or its storage system becomes corrupted, Alluxio must be reformatted to recover.
 To avoid the need for full reformatting, we recommend taking regular journal backups at a time when the cluster is under low load.
 Then if something happens to the journal, you can recover from one of the backups.

 Alluxio journal is serialized and not human-readable.
-The following command is given to read the Alluxio journal and write it to a directory in a human-readable format.
+The following command read the Alluxio journal and write it to a directory in a human-readable format.

 See here for more detailed usage.